flyingmachine/brave-clojure-web/content/concurrency.md

 And that covers all the core functionality for atoms!
 To recap: atoms implement Clojure's concept of state.
 They allow you to endow a series of immutable values with an identity.
-They offer a solution to the reference cell problem through their check-and-set semantics.
+They offer a solution to the reference cell and mutual exclusion problems through their check-and-set semantics.
 They also allow you to work with past states without fear of them mutating in place.

+Now let's have a look at the next reference type, *refs*!

+## Refs

+TODO race conditions
+TODO be more explicit about mutual exclusion relation to reference cells